SchokiCoder/book_modern_c/src/22_optional.md

 {{ #include ../code/22_optional-end-topics/evil-goto.c }}
 ```

-With larger projects and extensive usage, this will become very hard to read
+With larger projects and extensive usage, this will become very hard to keep
-very quickly.
+track of very quickly.
 General rule is: never use this if it is avoidable somehow and it basically
 always avoidable.